jose-tello/TelloEngine/README.txt

 -You can edit the shader uniforms form the inspector.
 *Note that the build in uniforms will not be affected if they are edited.

--Build in uniforms: model_matrix, projection, view, material_color, light_position, timer, has_texture.
-*For more information about these uniforms, check the website.

 -Shaders can be editted using a text editor by pressing the edit shader button in the inspector, and will pe updated automatically when saved (using the text editor save button).
 *Note that the text editor highlighting is from outdated glsl versions.

--Load window: Can charge any asset/resource into the scene by double clicking it, or delete it hovering it with the mouse while using backspace (RESOURSES WILL NOT BE AFFECTED, ONLLY ASSETS).
-	      To update the library and the assets, press the button update.
-*Load window can be opened by pressing "File"->"Load".

--
 Additional features:
 -Scene cameras are rendered in their own window (as they have the same name, if there are more than one camera it will be rendered in the same window but you will have to scroll down to see it this is due to ImGui limitations os pushing ids).